mrdoob/three.js/docs/index.rst

-three.js - Javascript 3D Engine
+three.js - JavaScript 3D library
 ===============================

-The aim of the project is to create a lightweight 3D engine with a very low level of complexity — in other words, for dummies.
-The engine can render using
+The aim of the project is to create a lightweight 3D library with a very low level of complexity — in other words, for dummies.
+The library provides
-<canvas>, <svg> and WebGL.
+<canvas>, <svg> and WebGL renderers.

 * `Clone on GitGub <https://github.com/mrdoob/three.js>`_
 * `Report an Issue <https://github.com/mrdoob/three.js/issues>`_